adekimpianna/simple-js-quiz/development-strategy.md

 Steps:
 - Create a new branch from the master branch, named `see-questions`
 - Add a list of questions (and answers) on `data.js`
-- Add a function to randomly show the questions on `logic.js`
+- Add a function to randomly show the questions on `logic.js` or `handler.js` ?
 - Open PR from the branch o the master branch